Ipswich School: See Reviews, Rankings, Fees, And More

 Boarding Experience in Ipswich School

-Only around 10% of Ipswich students are boarders, forming a close-knit community here.
+Only around 10% of Ipswich students are boarders (70 boarders), forming a close-knit community here.
 Westwood House stands as the main boarding hub for years 9-13, offering a charming Victorian villa setting just a stone’s throw from the school campus.
-Here, students find solace in their own comfortable haven at the end of each day, with older pupils enjoying the luxury of private rooms, many with hand basins for added convenience.
+The 50 or so students here find solace in their own comfortable haven at the end of each day, with older pupils enjoying the luxury of private rooms, many with hand basins for added convenience.

 At Westwood House, culinary delights await, courtesy of the dedicated chef and kitchen team.
 With flexibility at its core, students relish in the freedom to enjoy snacks throughout the day, while hearty meals are served in the evening, perfect for fostering bonds over shared experiences.
 The spacious sitting room provides the ideal backdrop for relaxation and socialisation, complemented by a well-equipped kitchen featuring toasters and kettles for on-the-go treats.